Airliner

 Regional airliners typically seat fewer than 100 passengers and may be powered by turbofans or turboprops.
 These airliners are the non-mainline counterparts to the larger aircraft operated by the major carriers, legacy carriers, and flag carriers, and are used to feed traffic into the large airline hubs.
 These regional routes then form the spokes of a hub-and-spoke air transport model.

-The lightest (light aircraft, list of light transport aircraft)]) short-haul regional feeder airliner type aircraft that carry a small number of passengers are called commuter aircraft, commuterliners, feederliners, and air taxis, depending on their size, engines, how they are marketed, region of the world, and seating configurations.
+The lightest aircraft are short-haul regional feeder airliner type aircraft that carry a small number of passengers are called commuter aircraft, commuterliners, feederliners, and air taxis, depending on their size, engines, how they are marketed, region of the world, and seating configurations.
 The Beechcraft 1900, for example, has only 19 seats.

 History

 Emergence

 When the Wright brothers made the world's first sustained heavier-than-air flight, they laid the foundation for what would become a major transport industry.
 Their flight, performed in the Wright Flyer during 1903, was just 11 years before what is often defined as the world's first airliner.
 By the 1960s, airliners had expanded capabilities, making a significant impact on global society, economics, and politics.

 During 1913, Igor Sikorsky developed the first large multi-engine airplane, the Russky Vityaz.
 This aircraft was subsequently refined into the more practical Ilya Muromets, being furnished with dual controls for a pilot and copilot and a comfortable cabin with a lavatory, cabin heating and lighting.

 This large four-engine biplane was further adapted into an early bomber aircraft, preceding subsequent transport and bomber aircraft.

 It first flew on 10 December 1913 and took off for its first demonstration flight with 16 passengers aboard on 25 February 1914.

 However, it was never used as a commercial airliner due to the onset of the First World War which led to military applications being prioritised.